 Founded in 2003 the Kuyayky Foundation (KF) is a federally recognized non-profit organization dedicated to the promotion and development of Andean music and culture.
 Our mission is to support and encourage the study of Andean traditions while elevating the stature of Andean artists in different disciplines by providing new performing arts venues for them to develop and showcase their work.
-To this end we create concerts, documentaries, audio and video recordings, produce film festivals, lectures, workshops, and visual artworks that practice and disseminate Andean creativity.
+To this end we teach children and youth, create concerts, documentaries, audio and video recordings, produce podcasts, film festivals, lectures, workshops, and visual artworks that practice and disseminate Andean creativity.

 Our foundation has developed and produced a number of collaborative performing arts projects with international artists and international organizations: the dance and music Concert for Peru with the American Red Cross at the Joseph Caleb Auditorium (Miami), Kuyayky Live!
 (Baden, Switzerland) Kuyayky’s Xauxa Live at the NMAI (Washington DC), Charango Maestro Federico Tarazona in Concert at PAX (Miami), 20 Años Despues Kuyayky Regresa( Lima, Jauja,Peru) Yawar Chichhi: The Scissors Dance Live at the NMAI (Washington DC), ten Annual Benet Concerts for the Children of Jauja (Miami, Naples, and Basel), the 2012 Miami Inclusive Arts Festival(PAX), Alma en Boca featuring Eva Ayllon (Colony Theater in Miami Beach) Xauxa: Back to the Beginning (Broward Center for the Performing Arts), and Miami Raymi (Area Stage Theater).

 Our Ensembles: The Kuyayky Touring Ensemble, is our professional touring group.
-In addition to this, we have two well established ensembles, the Sumaj Tusuy Andean Dance Ensemble and the Kuyayky Children’s Orchestra Jauja.
+In addition to this, we have two well established ensembles, the Kuyayky Children’s Orchestra Miami and the Kuyayky Children’s Orchestra Jauja.
 We have also started the Kuyayky Children’s Choir Jauja.
-All of these work to promote the study and practice of Andean music and dance by children and youths.
+All of these work to promote the study and practice of Andean music by children and youths.
 We also support the work of the Sumaj Tusuy Community Dance Project.

 Our foundation has also been directly involved in earthquake and poverty relief projects collaborating with the Latin American NGO Un Techo Para mi Pais to build 15 new homes in the Independencia, Humay and San Andres Districts in Peru.
 And has over the past eleven years reached more than 8 thousand impoverished children and mothers in the central Andean highlands of the Mantaro valley.